 - Aspiration: A cyst causing pain or that limits function may have fluid drained from it (aspiration).

-If other treatment options fail or aren’t deemed appropriate by your doctor, the cyst may be surgically removed, a procedure known as excision.
+If other treatment options fail or aren’t deemed appropriate by your OSI specialist, the cyst may be surgically removed in a procedure known as excision.
 This excision involves removing the cyst and part of the involved joint capsule or tendon sheath, which is considered the root of the cyst.
-The procedure is outpatient, and you’ll be able to go home after a short period of observation.
+Your OSI orthopedic specialist will perform this procedure as outpatient, and you’ll be able to go home after a short period of observation.